President Jokowi and the First Lady arrive in Hanover, Germany - ExBulletin

 Under the stairs of the plane, the chief of protocol of the state of Lower Saxony Matthias Woiwode, the wife of the Indonesian ambassador to Germany Sartika Oegroseno, as well as the Indonesian defense attaché, Colonel Budi Wibowo and his wife also welcomed them.

-In Hannover, President Jokowi is due to attend the Hannover Messe 2023.
-Apart from this, the President is also due to meet German Chancellor Olaf Scholz to hold a bilateral meeting.
+In Hanover, President Jokowi must attend Hanover Fair 2023.
+In addition, the President is also due to meet German Chancellor Olaf Scholz to hold a bilateral meeting.

-Indonesia became the first ASEAN country to become an official partner of the Hanover Fair in 2023.
-Indonesia’s theme at Europe’s largest industrial exhibition was “Making Indonesia 4.0”.
+Indonesia became the first ASEAN country to become an official partner of Hannover Messe in 2023.
+Indonesia’s theme at Europe’s largest industrial exhibition was Make Indonesia 4.0.

-“Germany is an important trade and investment partner in Europe, the largest trading partner among European countries and the fourth largest investor in the European region,” President Jokowi said at Soekarno Hatta International Airport, Tangerang, Banten, Saturday before taking off for Hanover. , German.
+“Germany is an important trade and investment partner in Europe, the largest trading partner among European countries and the fourth largest investor in the European region,” President Jokowi said at Soekarno Hatta International Airport, Tangerang, Banten, on Saturday April 15, 2023, before taking off for Hannover, Germany.

-The President and First Lady are expected to return to Jakarta on April 18, 2023.
-Photo: BPMI Setpres
+President Jokowi and the First Lady are expected to return to Jakarta on April 18, 2023.

+editors Choice: Bandung Mayor Netted by OTT KPK, Corruption Accepted for CCTV Supply and Internet Network

 The mention sources can contact us to remove/changing this article